 Due to projected hydrological changes, substantial morphological changes can be expected on the sandy German coasts.
-Because of sea-level rise, an acceleration of the current coastal erosion in Meck-lenburg-West Pomerania is expected.
-More frequent and stronger retreat could occur on cliffed coasts, and there could be increased shortages of sand on the flatter coasts (MWAT MV 2010).
+Because of sea-level rise, an acceleration of the current coastal degradation in Mecklenburg-West Pomerania is expected.
+More frequent undercutting and collapse could occur on cliffed coasts, and there could be increased shortages of sand on the flatter coasts (MWAT MV 2010).
 A similar situation is expected in Schleswig-Holstein.
-Because increasing coastal retreat is a fundamental consequence of increasing rates of sea-level rise, middle-term to long-term intensification of coastal retreat is assumed, even at locations that are relatively stable today (MELUND SH 2013).
+Because increasing coastal collapse is a fundamental consequence of increasing rates of sea-level rise, mid- to long-term intensification of coastal erosion is assumed, even at locations that are relatively stable today (MELUND 2013).
 For Lower Saxony's Wadden Sea, whose sediments are primarily non-cohesive, a variety of consequences is also expected.
 These include the steepening of foreshores, retarded growth of the tidal flats and enlargement of the inlets, as well as intensified erosion of the reef arcs and adjacent island beaches (MUEK NI 2012).
-Schleswig-Holstein is also facing serious challenges regarding the stability of its tidal zone with the accelerating rise of sea level, which will ultimately lead to a more rapid diminishing of the tidal flats and salt marshes of the Wadden Sea (MELUND SH 2015a).
+Schleswig-Holstein is also facing serious issues regarding the stability of its Wadden Sea with the accelerating rise of sea levels, which will ultimately lead to a more rapid diminishing of the tidal flats and salt marshes in the Wadden Sea (MELUND SH 2015).